 Here’s what expats should know about saving with IRAs

-Expats may need to consider some critical factors before saving with an IRA-based retirement option.
+Expats may need to consider some critical factors before saving with a US qualified retirement account.

 The Foreign Earned Income Exclusion can limit your IRA contributions